jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 ---
-# Convert Story to Gherkin
+# Convert User Stories to Gherkin (5)
+As an employee, when I go to the training request form, the manager field should be pre-filled with my manager's name

 ```gherkin
 @api @javascript